aadi-thedevguy/one-piece-stack/README.md

 ### Linting

-This project uses ESLint for linting.
-That is configured in `.eslintrc.js`.
+This project uses Oxlint for linting.
+That is configured in `.oxlintrc.json`.

 ### Formatting

-We use [Prettier](https://prettier.io/) for auto-formatting in this project.
-It's recommended to install an editor plugin (like the [VSCode Prettier plugin](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode)) to get auto-formatting on save.
-There's also a `pnpm format` script you can run to format all files in the project.
+We use [Biome](https://biomejs.dev/) for auto-formatting in this project.
+It's recommended to install an editor plugin (like the [VSCode Biome Plugin](https://marketplace.visualstudio.com/items?itemName=biomejs.biome) to get auto-formatting on save.

 <hr />